 We stopped at a seedy part of town rife with pick-pockets and scammers but, as I didn’t hang around either before or after the “show”, I managed to escape unscathed!
 (NB I have since read many, many reports of the Ping pong show scam, especially upstairs bars offering “happy hour” drinks with a free show.
 Before you leave, you are presented with a hefty bill of 3,600 Baht for three drinks!
 If you are thinking of going, BE WARNED!
 Have your wits about you.
 Read up on the scams so you know to be aware when approached).

 The Bangkok night market in Patpong is aimed mainly for tourists, and when I arrived, I didn’t personally feel comfortable shopping there.
 It felt sleazy, I didn’t feel “safe”, I was constantly looking around me all the time.
 I was on edge.
 I could tell this was the Thailand Red Light District.

 Inside wasn’t how I imagined.
 I thought it would be busier with tables and a bar, people socialising and chatting to one another – basically a bit more “life”.
 Instead, it was a small room with chairs facing a stage.

 The audience watch girls come on stage one by one to “perform”, then disappear backstage.
 Reality struck … we were going to just sit and watch women firing ping-pong balls from their vagina.

 There would be no sitting around a table, chatting to one another with “the show” going on around.
-No good-time happy laughter or sexy girls (or men dress as girls, we are in Thailand after all) proud of their bodies dancing seductively.
+No good-time happy laughter or sexy girls (or men dressed as girls, we are in Thailand after all) proud of their bodies dancing seductively.
 Suddenly, it all felt very seedy.